Board Operating Principles

 The Key RESPONSIBILITIES of the Board of Education:

-- Provide educational leadership to the school community it serves.
+- Provide leadership to the school community it serves.

 - Create and maintain a vision and a mission for the district.